aoloe/cpp-vischio/README.md

 - Can produce other things than HTML,
 - Can process custom formatting.

-Vischio is a "port" of Python's [Mistletoe](https://github.com/miyuchina/mistletoe) library with bits of the the "oldish" C++/Boost [sevenjay/cpp-markdown](https://github.com/sevenjay/cpp-markdown)
+Vischio is a "port" of Python's [Mistletoe](https://github.com/miyuchina/mistletoe) library with bits (or better some inspiration) from the "oldish" C++/Boost [sevenjay/cpp-markdown](https://github.com/sevenjay/cpp-markdown)

 ## Sequence diagram